1

 Process Observation and Time Recording

-In a process observation, the frequency can be recorded with the help of a tally sheet or a corresponding app.
+As part of time recording, the frequency of process steps can be determined with the help of a tally sheet or a corresponding app.

 C